-The most obvious issue raised in this study is the mismatch between expectations of professionals in terms of organisational culture and structuring and how it is actually perceived in practice.
+The most obvious issue raised in this study is the mismatch between the expectations and actual perceptions of practice of professionals in terms of organisational culture and structuring.
 It would appear that there is a mismatch between how the organisation in general operates, Handy's role model, and what those working in the project side of the organisation actually want to be and to achieve - the task model.
-Although the organisation was initially expected to follow the logic of Van de Ven and Ferry's developmental group mode, in reality, the logic of systematised mode is more closely followed.
-This situation is not uncommon in large organisations which have ongoing, long term goals but which are also involved in many, short term projects.
+Although the organisation was initially expected to follow the logic of Van de Ven and Ferry's developmental group mode, in reality, the logic of systematised impersonal mode is more closely followed.
+This situation is not uncommon in large organisations which have ongoing, long-term goals but which are also involved in many, short-term projects.
 However, as Van de Ven has written extensively on organisational change, he does provide a useful set of tools to bring about organisational change and to measure the degree of change over time.
-However, the issue of commitment needs to be addressed; levels of commitment are, at best, average in this survey.
+However, the issue of commitment needs to be addressed with levels of commitment, at best, average in the findings of this survey.

 That said, generally the results are found to be very promising.
 The level of awareness between the organisation and Other Units increases as the frequency of communication increases, a lesson to be re-learnt in those projects when communications fail.
-It is also noted that when there is a high domain similarity, the lower the amount of conflict that exists between parties.
+It is also noted that when there is a high domain similarity, there is a lower amount of conflict existing between parties.
 However, it is interesting to see that high productive relationships actually occur despite lower quality of communication.
-As mentioned previously, guality of communication here refers to difficulty in getting in touch and getting ideas across.
+As mentioned previously, quality of communication here refers to difficulty in getting in touch and getting ideas across.
 It is often the case for a person to be involved in more than one project at the same time.
-One common issue pointed out by the participants from the government organisation in this survey is more face-to-face and continuing open communication is needed.
-To find time to get around the table and discuss is often a challenge, and this inability leads to problems such as late provisions or approvals, late response to queries, poor quality of response, cost and programme problems, opinions on design elements, etc these mostly relate to information flow issues.
-"Finding time" for communication seems to be a major issue in the organisation.
+One common issue pointed out by the participants from the public sector organisation in this survey is more face-to-face and continuing open communication is needed.
+To find time to get around the table and discuss issues is often a challenge This inability leads to problems such as late provisions or approvals, late response to queries, poor quality of response, cost and programme problems and opinions on design elements.
+These problems mostly relate to information flow issues.
+"Finding time" for communication also seems to be a major issue in the organisation.

 It was expected that there would be a correlation between resource dependence and frequency of communication.
 However, no significant correlation was found.
 It may well be that the frequency of communication remains at a high level, not necessarily high quality, due to the nature of the construction industry.
-No matter what the circumstances, site inspections will be carried out whether work is carried out by in-house personnel or contracted out; project meetings will still be held periodically e.g. partnering meetings and regular site meetings.
-A significant issue is that site meetings and project meetings are held separately from partnering meetings/workshops, suggesting project teams in relationship management projects have more set meetings (higher frequency of communication) than traditional types of contract, allowing each party to become more familiar with other parties' goals and services and, perhaps significantly, for the communication to take place at all levels within the organisation.
+No matter what the circumstances, site inspections will be carried out whether work is performed by inhouse personnel or external contractors and project meetings will still be held periodically (e.g. partnering meetings and regular site meetings).
+A significant issue is that site meetings and project meetings are held separately from partnering meetings/workshops, suggesting project teams in relationship management projects have more set meetings (higher frequency of communication) than traditional types of contract.
+This allows each party to become more familiar with other parties' goals and services and, perhaps significantly, for the communication to take place at all levels within the organisation.
 The organisational cross-sectional nature of the participants taking part in meetings in relationship management projects appears to have a positive impact on the quality of communication and information flow and is a stimulus to timely and appropriate action.